JohnsPortfoli0/Radar-Tracker/README.md

 Note: Original instructions wanted you to download 'RadarTracker.m'.
 This version is still valid, but is less clean than the one recommended below!

 # Steps for Running the Script
-Please download the `RadarTracker_Pos.mlx` file under "Project Items"
+Please download the `RadarTracker_Pos.mlx` file under "Project Items".
+Click `view raw` to initiate the download.

 1. Open `RadarTracker_Pos.mlx` in MATLAB